czi-catalystproject/czi-catalystproject.github.io/catalystbook/training.md

 **Supported languages:** This workshop, and associated materials, will be available in English and Spanish.

 **Registration information:** Community Partner leaders will be contacted by email.
-See the event page for the [April 2024 – Hub Champion Training workshop (English Version)](blog/2024-04-hub-champion-training).
+See the event pages in our [blog](blog.md).

 ## Train the Trainer Workshop

 **For:** Hub Champions \
 **Hosted by:** The Carpentries \
 \
 **About:** This training will support individuals in gaining the skills they need to train others in their community on administering a 2i2c cloud hub.
 Participants will:

 - Explore evidence-based teaching practices
 - Learn how to create a positive environment for learners at workshops and training events
 - Practise and build teaching skills